siqiluo7/taskboard/README.md

 2. API: implemented simple CRUD operations which to be consisit with user intention and focus on performance and scalability.

-3. Error handling: there are three types of errors that can occur in the application:
+3. Error handling: there are three types of errors that can occur:
    Validation Errors (Invalid input)
    Persistence Errors (Storage failures)
    Application Errors (Unexpected failures)

-Validation error is dislayed at form level when user hit add task.
+Validation error is dislayed at form level when user hit add task which provides immediate feedback to the user.

 Persistence Errors and Application Errors are handled at the service level.
-I have implemented a centralized error handling mechanism to catch and log errors during storage operations.
+I implemented a centralized error handling mechanism to catch and log errors during storage operations.
 Currently, it logs and displays errors (`ErrorNotification` component), the error will be cleared after the next successful operation.
 In the future, it can be implement a auto retry and more sophisticated error handling mechanism to handle different types of errors and provide better user feedback.